Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means to behave in a silly, playful, or careless manner.
-The phrase doesn’t refer to literal monkeys but uses "monkey" metaphorically to imply chaotic or playful behavior.
+The idiom doesn’t refer to literal monkeys but uses "monkey" metaphorically to imply chaotic or playful behavior.

 Origin: